Markus J. Buehler: Teaching

 His teaching at MIT focus on engineering mechanics and modeling and simulation, and on introducing undergraduate and graduate students to computational research.
 He teaches professional educational courses in areas of materials design, machine learning, and additive manufacturing.
+Since 2020 he has been teaching a course on Machine Learning for Materials Informatics, targeting AI-driven upskilling.

-He has been involved in teaching MIT subjects 3.021J Introduction to Modeling and Simulation, 1.978 From nano to macro: Introduction to atomistic modeling techniques, 1.545 Atomistic Modeling of Materials and Structures and 1.050 Engineering Mechanics I. Buehler collaborates with MIT's IS&T department within the scope of the initiative "Bringing Research Tools into the Classroom", where is developing tools to enable simple use of multiscale simulation tools in teaching and education of undergraduate and graduate students.
+He has been involved in teaching MIT subjects 3.021J Introduction to Modeling and Simulation, 1.978 From nano to macro: Introduction to atomistic modeling techniques, 1.545 Atomistic Modeling of Materials and Structures, 1.050 Engineering Mechanics I, and 2.174J: Advancing Mechanics and Materials via Machine Learning.
+Buehler collaborates with MIT's IS&T department within the scope of the initiative "Bringing Research Tools into the Classroom", where is developing tools to enable simple use of multiscale simulation tools in teaching and education of undergraduate and graduate students.
 He is also actively participating in MIT's Undergraduate Research Opportunities Program (UROP), where he serves as a faculty mentor.
 He is a faculty advisor in the MIT Summer Research Program and served as faculty advisor of the Everett Moore Baker Memorial Foundation.

+He is the author of the textbooks Atomistic Modeling of Materials Failure and Biomateriomics.
+The former text focuses the mechanical properties of materials and the connections between atomistic and continuum theories while the latter is aimed at discussing hierarchical and motif structures in biological materials.

 Service

-Buehler serves as editor or a member of the editorial board of several international journals including PLoS ONE, International Journal of Applied Mechanics, Biophysical Journal, Acta Mechanica Sinica, Journal of the Mechanical Behavior of Biomedical Materials, Journal of Engineering Mechanics, Journal of Nanomechanics and Micromechanics, and the Journal of Computational and Theoretical Nanoscience.
+Buehler serves as editor or a member of the editorial board of several international journals including APL Machine Learning, PLoS ONE, International Journal of Applied Mechanics, Biophysical Journal, Journal of the Mechanical Behavior of Biomedical Materials, Journal of Engineering Mechanics, Journal of Nanomechanics and Micromechanics, and the Journal of Computational and Theoretical Nanoscience.
 Since 2011 he serves as a co-Editor in Chief of BioNanoScience, a journal he co-founded.
 He was elected to the editorial board of the Journal of the Royal Society Interface in 2012.

-He is the former chair of the Biomechanics Committee at the Engineering Mechanics Institute of the ASCE, Co-chair of the NanoEngineering in Medicine and Biology Steering Committee at the ASME, a member of the U.S. National Committee on Biomechanics, and participates in several other committees at ASME including the Committee on Mechanics in Biology and Medicine.
+He is the former chair of the Biomechanics Committee at the Engineering Mechanics Institute of the ASCE, co-chair of the NanoEngineering in Medicine and Biology Steering Committee at the ASME, a member of the U.S. National Committee on Biomechanics, and participates in several other committees at ASME, including the Committee on Mechanics in Biology and Medicine.
 He is also active in the Materials Research Society as volunteer writer for the MRS Bulletin, organizer of MRS symposiums, and through his involvement in the MRS Graduate Student Award program.
-Since 2010 he serves as the Director of the MIT-Germany Program (MISTI Germany).
-He is the Editor-in-Chief of the Journal of the Mechanical Behavior of Biomedical Materials.
+Since 2010 he serves as the director of the MIT-Germany Program (MISTI Germany).
+He is the editor-in-chief of the Journal of the Mechanical Behavior of Biomedical Materials.